 And what do people do with these eggs (other than eat them)?

 Young Austrian kids spend many a happy hour on Easter Sunday scouring the garden or apartment for those hard-boiled eggs.

 If searching excitedly for hard-boiled eggs sounds a little Dickensian, note that those in charge tend to encourage the hunting instinct by adding chocolate alternatives to the hiding places, too.

 Eierpecken (egg pecking)

 The idea is to crack the opponent’s egg while leaving yours unharmed, allowing you to claim the losing egg for yourself.
-We just do it for bragging rights.
+My family just does it for bragging rights.
 And, yes, we should get out more.

 Traditionally, it’s always pointy end against pointy end or flat end against flat end to avoid long, tiresome debates about how dad’s all-conquering egg performance was tainted by structural manipulation.